 Texas Season Odds

-According to oddsmakers at Bovada.lv, Texas has been given 28/1 odds to win the 2014 BCS National Championship.
-The Longhorns have also been given odds of +280 to win the Big 12 Championship and their over/under for wins this season has been set at 9.5.
+According to oddsmakers at GTBets, Texas is currently listed with 66/1 odds to win the College Football Playoffs this upcoming season.
+The Longhorns are also getting odds of +900 to win the Big 12 Championship, while their over/under total for wins in 2015 has been set at just 6.